Game Preview: Iowa Wild vs. Hershey Bears

 TEAM NOTES

-Hershey goaltender Clay Stevenson enters Friday's game with a 1.97 GAA and a 0.925 SAV%
+Hershey goaltender Clay Stevenson enters Saturday's game with a 1.97 GAA and a 0.925 SAV%

 The Bears have allowed a league-best 2.06 goals against per game